SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 The example above defines a new prefix operator called ``+++``.
-This operator doesn't have an existing meaning in Swift, and so it is given its own custom meaning below in the specific context of working with ``Vector2D`` instances.
+This operator doesn't have an existing meaning in Swift, and so it's given its own custom meaning below in the specific context of working with ``Vector2D`` instances.
 For the purposes of this example, ``+++`` is treated as a new “prefix doubling” operator.
 It doubles the ``x`` and ``y`` values of a ``Vector2D`` instance,